 What is Integrated Marketing Communications (IMC)?

 IMC coordinates all marketing channels and messaging to deliver a consistent, unified brand experience across every customer touchpoint.
-Learn the framework, benefits, and examples.
+Learn the.

 What is Integrated Marketing Communications (IMC)?